emart126/AnimationsPlus/README.md

 -Left handed mode

 ### Other Added Feature (Figura Action Wheel)
-The firgura action wheel has an added setting to turn off and\
+The firgura action wheel has temporary taunt animations\
-on weapon holstering.\
-The action wheel also has one added emote and may get more\
-in future versions of the avatar.
+that will get future updates but animations are still\
+in development.\
+There is now a second page to change the avatars settings\
+such as enabling/disabling weapon holstering and idle animations

 ### Credits
 Main Programming: Vance568\